TBD54566975/ssi-sdk/example/use_cases/employer_university_flow/README.md

 ## Introduction

-This is a full example flow of a student, getting a Verifiable Credential from a University, and then using that credential to apply for a job.
-The verifier ( the company ), will then authorize the credential, if it trusts the source, and grant access to the application process.
+This is a full example flow of a student (holder), getting a Verifiable Credential from an university (issuer), and then using that credential to apply for a job with the company (verifier).
+The verifier will then authorize the credential, if it trusts the source, and grant approval to the application process.

 ```mermaid
     graph TD